James-Guo-03/James-Guo-03.github.io/files/Java.md

 - The class `Exception` and any subclasses that are not also subclasses of `RuntimeException` are checked exceptions.
 - `RuntimeException` are unchecked exceptions that does not need `throws` declaration in methods.
-- `Exception` can be constructed using empty parameter or `String` as messsage.
+- `Exception` can be constructed using empty parameter or `String` as message.
 - Methods of `Exception` class are all inherited from `java.lang.Throwable` or `java.lang.Object`.

 ## Style